ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Relayed the browser's Accept-Language header to MailChimp for auto-detecting a subscriber's language.
+- Relayed the browser's Accept-Language header to Mailchimp for auto-detecting a subscriber's language.
 - Better CSS for form reset
 - Updated HTML5 placeholder polyfill